mahan-tech/mt-validation-core/README.md

 # Design / Architecture

-This library designed and architected to bring more simplicity and increase the velocity of development.
+This library designed to bring more simplicity and increase the velocity of development.

 To simplify the way validation works we have to first look at the work flow of validation.
 Validation supports various numbers of schemas which you can use to validate your data, for example make sure the data has your following structure or datatype or after validation will you expect to be returned in your preferred datatype or not.

 ### Workflow

-#### 1- Schema Checkpoint (Schema validation)
+#### 1 - Schema Checkpoint (Schema validation)

 This step makes sure that the schema that has been defined by developer follows the guidelines and if not, it will throw exception to make the developer know that defined validation is not valid.

-#### 2 - Parsing

-This step converts developer's schema to an understandable form of code for the library to be able to compile and make sure it will validate the input correctly

-#### 3 - Validation
+#### 2 - Validation

-This steps will run the parsed schema throw the validations and will create a OK list.
+This steps will run the validated schema throw the validations and will create a OK list.
 **At this step, no exception will thrown.**
 OK list consists of your original schema and their status. if schema is valid, it will return it's original/parsed value as developer structured, if not, it will return an error class and the reason for it's rejection.